Nomadic Skies

 • Ceremonial and traditional clothing – production, use, repair and symbolism.

-• Embroidery: on garments and shoes and their use.
+• Embroidery - on garments and shoes and their use.

 • Traditional plant-based dyeing and use of plants in traditional medicine.